Bioconductor/packagebuilder/move-contributed-package-tracking-to-github.md

   how that transition will happen.
 It does sound like Bioc will have its own git server (or use a robust hosted one; AWS CodeCommit?) but that repos will be mirrored on GitHub.
-  Getting a bit off topic, but we need to figure out how to link the contributor's github repos with bioc's non-github-hosted repos.
+  Getting a bit off topic, but we need to figure out how to link the contributor's github repos with bioc's non-github-hosted repos after their package is accepted.